thatgracehuang/Performing-Robots/README.md

 Group Project
 My partner Isabella and I are interested thematically in the idea of love and especially romantic love.
 We came up with a number of ways we could explore this and haven't decided on a final form of the project.
 We are also very interested in having a dancer interacting with the technological elements.
 One thing we are also particularly interested in incorporating are cassette players in the IM Lab, which would involve buying a tape deck and cassettes.
+Another possibility we were thinking about was a moving, glowing garden make of animatronics, both foam and acrylic, where touching them makes them move away or trigger responses in the software art/text.